A record of sorts. Beating my personal bests.

 Truly, if somebody had shown me first a video of what we had to do, I would have chosen not to do it, knowing full well knowing that given my fitness level, I couldn't.
 Not knowing made me do it.
 It was sheer stupidity that got us there, literally in between a rock and a hard place.
 The uncertainty almost killed me, but it was also what got me through.
 The dumb, the clueless, when unaware of the dangers ahead, can actually accomplish more as he walks in ignorant bliss.
 And I’m glad I was stupid enough to do it.
 Because that was by far, the most exciting, most amazing thing I had to do in my whole life.

 Of course, we were blessed to have survived relatively unscathed despite our ignorance.
 Tales of those who were stupid enough to go in without guides, never to come out again, serve as a counterpoint to this lesson.
 It’s okay to be clueless sometimes, but rash stupidity could cost you your life.
+LESSON TWO: We have nothing to fear but fear itself.
+Aww, shut up! - I do not fear heights, nor water.
+I have scuba dived in open water.
+I have rafted through grade 4 white water with a stupid smile on my face.
+I have parasailed alone and was able to look down without feeling squeamish.
+I get a kick from roller coaster rides, the higher, the faster, the scarier, the better.
+My bucket list includes bungee jumping and skydiving.

 The first time I had to take a high ropes challenge, I couldn’t contain my excitement and wanted to zip down the wire a dozen times.
 I was fearless.
 I was 25 years old, a size 6.
 I could do anything.